ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ## General Observations

 Code is generally well-structured and readable.
-The project as committed to GitHub and both the unit tests and the manual tests pass.
+The Github linked project is easy and successful to install, but an error was encountered during the installation phase of the app project.
+An error was received in the unit tests of the project.
+Manual tests pass.
+However, these errors do not prevent the project from being successful.

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
-It also meets or exceeds the standards required by the DEVxDAO.
-However, it is highly suggested to add a CONTRIBUTING policy to the project.
+It also meets the standards required by the CRDAO.
+However, it is recommended to fix the package in the lib file and test error.
 Thus, in the reviewer's opinion, this submission should pass with notes.

 # Recommendation